sereneliu/AoC-2017/README.md

 * Day 25: how to use tuples to shorten code
 ## Next Steps
 * Complete all puzzles (missing Days 7 Part 2, 18 Part 2, 21, and 24 as of 12/26/17)
-* Optimize each puzzle so that each part could be solved under 15 seconds
+* Optimize the puzzles so that each part could be solved under 15 seconds, and besides the super difficult ones, under 250ms.
 ## Current Times
 * Day 01: 0m0.012s  0m0.016s
 * Day 02: 0m0.016s  0m0.020s